Updated on 2025-08-27 GMT+08:00

 You quickly upgrade Deployments and StatefulSets on the console.

-This section uses a Deployment as an example to describe how to upgrade a workload.
+A Deployment is used as an example to describe how to upgrade a workload.

 Before replacing an image or image version, upload the new image to the SWR service.
 For details, see Uploading an Image Through a Container Engine Client.

-1. Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Workloads.
+1. Log in to the CCE console, click the name of the target cluster, and then choose Workloads in the navigation pane.

 2. Click the Deployments tab.
 Locate the target workload and click Upgrade in the Operation column.